Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Moiré quasicrystal patterns

-We continue to analyse the symmetry of the DW patterns in momentum space based on Fourier analysis $\psi(\boldsymbol{k})=\int e^{-i\mathbf{k}\cdot \mathbf{r}}{\psi}(\mathbf{r})d\mathbf{r}/2\pi$.
-We employ the unmodified Fourier DW and analyze its distribution.
-Surprisingly, the Fourier DW distribution also exhibits a high degree of rotational symmetry, usually $D_6$ patterns, and the patterns formed at specific time are similar to those in real space.
-Take $a_m=100a_0$ and $\omega=200$ Hz for example, the pattern, which is like a hexagram, is very similar to the pattern in real space at 36.2 ms, but rotated clockwise by $60^\circ$.
-For $a_m=75a_0$ and $\omega=200$ Hz, the patterns exhibit similarity to the real-space pattern at 42, 44 and 64.5 ms, especially at 64.5 ms, the patterns in two spaces both resemble a symmetric butterfly.
-And since there is a one-to-one correspondence between DW in real space and momentum space, the patterns formed by Fourier DW are also not periodic.
-However, different from the real-space patterns, some Fourier patterns only exhibit $D_4$ symmetries at the center.
+We further analyze the symmetry of the DW distribution in momentum space based on Fourier analysis $\psi(\boldsymbol{k})=\int e^{-i\mathbf{k}\cdot \mathbf{r}}{\psi}(\mathbf{r})d\mathbf{r}/2\pi$.
+The Fourier DW $n(\boldsymbol{k})$ also exhibits high rotational symmetry, typically forming $D_6$ patterns.
+These momentum-space patterns are consistent with real-space patterns at specific times.
+At $a_m=100a_0$ and $\omega=200$ Hz, the momentum-space pattern forms a hexagram nearly identical to the real-space pattern at 36.2 ms, but rotated clockwise by $60^\circ$.
+Similarly, at $a_m=75a_0$ and $\omega=200$ Hz, the patterns in both spaces match well at 42, 44, and 64.5 ms (Fig. \ref{momentum}(b)).
+At 64.5 ms in particular, both patterns exhibit a symmetrical butterfly structure.
+The momentum-space patterns also do not exhibit subharmonicity.
+However, unlike the real-space patterns, some momentum-space patterns exhibit only $D_4$ symmetries at the center.